6 bedroom hospitality for saleThe Capercaillie Restaurant & Rooms, Main Street, Killin, Perthshire, FK21

 Killin is a popular tourist destination and The Falls of Dochart are a short walk away, where many visitors admire the force of the rushing waters as they crash into the rocks below.
 The Falls draw in a high number of visitors to the business.
 The restaurant is furnished with pine free-standing tables and chairs with an attractive wooden bar.
 Internally the restaurant can accommodate 50 covers but also has a small verandah which seats a further 8 customers plus an additional 22 external seats to the front of the premises.
-The restaurant provides a wide variety of hot and cold food with service from 8 a.m. until 9 p.m.
-The Capercaillie Restaurant operates as a café during the main part of the day but offers a full menu range including breakfasts and full main course meals.
+The Capercaillie Restaurant provides a wide variety of hot and cold food with service from 8am until 9pm, operating as a café during the main part of the day, there is also a full menu range including breakfasts and main course meals.
 It is this trading flexibility that makes the business such a success.
-The bar is open from 11 a.m. until mid-night Sunday - Thursday and 1 a.m.
-Friday and Saturday.
+The bar is open from 11am until mid-night Sunday - Thursday and 1am Friday and Saturday.
 This is a popular bar venue in the evenings for both locals and visitors alike.
 Opposite the restaurant is a coach parking which generates a high footfall for the business throughout the day.

-In addition to the food and wet sales income the unit also has six letting bedrooms; 5 of which are en-suite.
+In addition to the food and wet sales income the property also has six letting bedrooms; 5 of which are en-suite.
 One room is presently used as staff accommodation.
-These rooms are in high demand year-round but have exceptionally high occupancy rates during the spring and summer months.
+These rooms are in high demand year-round and boast exceptionally high occupancy rates during the spring and summer months.
 The business has a credible and sustainable turnover of around £400,000 with strong adjusted net profits.

 REASON FOR SALE

-The present owner bought the café in 2004 and has developed a successful and unique business in this charming small town.
+The present owner purchased the business in 2004 and has developed a successful and unique business in this charming village.
 The owner has decided to place the property on the market due to a desire to pursue new challenges.

 Killin lies at the centre of the area known as Breadalbane where the hills of the Tarmachan Ridge and Lawers Range can be seen clearly from the town.
 Killin is renowned for the Falls of Dochart, where the River Dochart rages beneath the Dochart Bridge.
 Killin is where Glen Dochart and Lochay meet Loch Tay.
 Located at the edge of the Ben Lawers National Nature Reserve and the Loch Lomond and Trossachs National Park, Killin is ideally situated for those seeking the peace and tranquillity of the unspoilt outdoors.
 Wildlife abounds in the area and Ben Lawers is noted for its varieties of flora.
-Killins central location makes it a superb base from which to explore all that Scotland has to offer in the way of outdoor activities and tourist attractions.
-Another favourite pastime is salmon and trout fishing on the many rivers and lochs in the area and there are opportunities for game sports in the region, fishing for trout in the River Dochart from the properties grounds is permissable.
-Despite being in the Scottish Highlands, Killin is still only a 90-minute drive from Edinburgh or Glasgow airports and the major tourist areas to the East and West are but a few hours' drive away.
+Killin's central location makes it a superb base from which to explore all that Scotland has to offer in the way of outdoor activities and tourist attractions.
+Another favourite pastime is salmon and trout fishing on the many rivers and lochs in the area and there are opportunities for game sports in the region, fishing for trout in the River Dochart from the properties grounds is permissible.
+Notwithstanding being in the heart of Scottish Highlands, Killin is still only a 90-minute drive from Edinburgh or Glasgow airports and the major tourist areas to the East and West are easily accessible.

 Killin has a variety of retail outlets including a post office and supermarket.
 The area has a great many hotels, guest houses and self-catering units which provide a steady stream of customers for the restaurant.
 There is a local primary school in the village with secondary schooling at McLaren High School in Callander.
 Killin has an attractive 9-hole golf course, a bowling club, sports club and sailing on Loch Tay.
 Aberfeldy is the nearest main administrative centre, with all essential services to hand, including a new medical centre and cottage hospital, banking, veterinary surgery, optician and dental practices, a varied selection of quality shops, and schooling to sixth year secondary.
-Stirling and Perth are within easy driving distance and Glasgow and Edinburgh are also readily accessible by road and offer a full range of business, leisure and shopping facilities.
+Stirling and Perth are also within easy driving distance and offer a full range of business, leisure and shopping facilities.

-Set over two floors the original property was built in the mid-1950s with the modern restaurant being constructed in 1985.
-Access to the restaurant, customer facilities and 3 letting bedrooms are from the High Street entrance.
-The lower ground floor is set beneath and is where the owner's accommodation and the other 3 further letting bedrooms are located.
+Set over two floors the original property was built in the mid-1950s with the contemporary restaurant being constructed in 1985.
+Access to the restaurant, customer facilities and 3 letting bedrooms is from the High Street entrance.
+The owner's accommodation and the other 3 further letting bedrooms are located on the lower ground floor.
 The property has a well-signed façade and a prominent trading position.

 PUBLIC & SERVICE AREAS

 Public entrance to the restaurant is via a patio area opening into a reception hallway.
-The restaurant has three customer areas; internally set to 50 covers, 8 external seats on a verandah overlooking the river and 22 external covers to the front.
-The internal seating consists of free-standing units, the external seating is bistro style.
-An attractive feature within the restaurant is feature stone fire place and chimney stack and the charming wooden bar.
-Internally the restaurant is set over two levels.
-The bathroom facilities are located off the entrance corridor and include ladies, gents and disabled including baby changing facilities.
+The trading elements are split into three distinct customer areas; internally set to 50 covers, 8 external seats on a verandah overlooking the river and 22 external covers to the front.
+The internal seating consists of free-standing units and the external seating is bistro style.
+An attractive element within the restaurant is the feature stone fire place and chimney stack.
+This is supplemented by a charming wooden servery / bar.
+Internally the restaurant is set over two levels and has a lovely ambience.
+The bathroom amenities are located off the entrance corridor and include ladies, gents and disabled with baby changing facilities.
 All areas are well-presented and functional.

-An attractive feature of the property is the letting bedrooms which are configured as:
+An attractive feature of the property are the letting bedrooms which are configured as follows: